nurulbalqisapr/Customer-Churn-Prediction-at-Telco-Industry/README.md

 - Device Protection
 - Tech Support

-These features act as retention signals because they increase customer commitment, perceived value, and dependency on the service.
+These features increase customer commitment, service value, and customer dependency.

-### Key Insight

-Churn is mainly influenced by customer commitment, pricing pressure, service value, and additional support services.

 ---

 ## Model Limitations

-Although the final model performs well, it still has limitations.
+Although the model performs well, it still has limitations.

-### The 20% Gap

-The model catches about **8 out of 10 churn customers**, but still misses some real churn customers.
+The model captures about 80% of churn customers, but still misses around 20% of actual churners.

-This means there is still around a **20% False Negative Rate**, where some churn customers are predicted as non-churn.

-### Why This Happens

-The model has limitations because:

-1. **Limited behavior data**
-   Customer usage activity, complaints, service history, and support interactions are not fully captured.

-2. **Unknown external factors**
-   Competitor offers, personal customer decisions, and external market conditions are outside the dataset.

-3. **Recall-precision trade-off**
-   Increasing churn detection may also increase false alarms.

-### Accurate When
+This happens because:

+- Customer behavior data is limited
+- Complaint history is not fully available
+- Payment delay information is not included
+- Network quality data is not included
+- External factors such as competitor offers are unknown
+- There is a trade-off between Recall and Precision

-The model is most reliable when customers have similar patterns to the training data, especially based on:
+The model is most reliable for customers with similar patterns to the training data, especially based on contract type, tenure, monthly charges, internet service type, and add-on services.

-- Contract type
-- Tenure
-- Monthly charges
-- Internet service type
-- Additional services

-### Improvement Roadmap

-To improve the model, future work should include:

-1. **Add more behavioral signals**
-   - Customer complaints
-   - Payment delays
-   - Usage trends
-   - Customer service tickets
-   - Network quality

-2. **Try alternative methods**
-   - LightGBM
-   - XGBoost tuning
-   - SMOTENC
-   - Threshold tuning

-3. **Analyze missed churners**
-   - Study False Negative cases
-   - Identify hidden churn patterns
-   - Improve feature engineering strategy

-### Final Limitation Message

-This model should be used as a recall-focused decision support system, not as a perfect churn prediction oracle.
+This model should be used as a decision support system, not as a perfect prediction tool.

 ---

 ## Business Impact

-Machine Learning changes retention from broad assumptions into targeted churn action.
+Machine Learning helps change retention strategy from general assumption into targeted action.

-### Before Machine Learning

-Without the model, churn risk is not prioritized.
-The company may lose churn customers without taking preventive action.

-### After Machine Learning

-With the model, the company can identify high-risk customers earlier and prioritize them for retention treatment.

 ### Confusion Matrix Result